 Once initiated, funds are verified and transferred to the borrower’s associated debit card account within minutes, and are instantly ready to be used.
 From an infrastructure perspective, digital disbursement technology offers a reliable and feature-rich framework by taking advantage of the existing card networks.
 Lenders can work with their payment processor to incorporate existing fraud detection, anti-money laundering and KYC programs built in to their card servicing products.

-The Case for Digital Disbursements in Lending
+The Case for Disbursements in Lending

-Despite being a relatively new technology, digital disbursements have already made big strides in the market for a variety of use cases.
+Despite being a relatively new technology, push-to-card disbursements have already made big strides in the market for a variety of use cases.
 Gig economy pioneers like Uber and Lyft use the technology to instantly pay out contractors who want their commissions paid out faster than traditional direct deposit methods.
 Insurers are testing push to debit for settling claims more quickly, eliminating the need to cash paper checks, especially useful in disaster claims or scenarios where snail mail and bank access are unreliable points of friction.

 Instant Loan Funding: Build a better first impression and get money into the hands of borrowers immediately.